Greenwich: Riverfront

 To the east of the Naval College is the Trinity Hospital almshouse, founded in 1613, the oldest surviving building in the town centre.
 This is next to the massive brick walls and the landing stage of Greenwich Power Station.
 Built between 1902 and 1910 as a coal-fired station to supply power to London's tram system, and later the London Underground, it is now oil- and gas-powered and serves as a backup station for London Underground.
 East Greenwich also has a small park, East Greenwich Pleasaunce, which was formerly the burial ground of Greenwich Hospital.

 The O_{2} (formerly the Millennium Dome) was built on part of the site of East Greenwich Gas Works, a disused British Gas site on the Greenwich Peninsula.
 It is next to North Greenwich Underground station, about 3 mi north east from the Greenwich town centre, north west of Charlton.
 Pear Tree Wharf was associated with the gas works, being used to unload coal for the manufacturing of town gas, and is now home to the Greenwich Yacht Club.
 The Greenwich Millennium Village is a modern urban regeneration development to the south of the Dome.
 Enderby's Wharf is a site associated with submarine cable manufacture for over 150 years.

 Greenwich Park

+Spiral staircase and lantern at the Queen's House.